 - Develop a plan for soliciting further input to be implemented during the Fall 2022 term.

 The IDEA Framework Workgroup will consist of 6-8 members, with approximately half recruited from the California Community Colleges and half recruited from the broader RIOS network.
-Workgroup members will meet during the months of May – July.
+Workgroup members will meet during the summer of 2022.

 Faculty (full-time or part-time) at a college or university in STEM (science, technology, engineering, or math).
 Faculty who teach a STEM-oriented course or courses within a non-STEM discipline will also be considered (e.g., physical anthropology).